-If you have been looking for Allocation Balanced funds, a place to start could be Vanguard Wellington Admiral (VWENX).
-VWENX possesses a Zacks Mutual Fund Rank of 1 (Strong Buy), which is based on nine forecasting factors like size, cost, and past performance.
+Any investors hoping to find an Allocation Balanced fund could think about starting with Vanguard Wellington Admiral (VWENX).
+VWENX holds a Zacks Mutual Fund Rank of 1 (Strong Buy), which is based on nine forecasting factors like size, cost, and past performance.

 History of Fund/Manager

 Vanguard Group is based in Malvern, PA, and is the manager of VWENX.
-Vanguard Wellington Admiral debuted in May of 2001.
-Since then, VWENX has accumulated about $95.24 billion in assets, per the most up-to-date date available.
+Vanguard Wellington Admiral made its debut in May of 2001, and since then, VWENX has accumulated about $95.24 billion in assets, per the most up-to-date date available.
 A team of investment professionals is the fund's current manager.

-Investors naturally seek funds with strong performance.
-This fund carries a 5-year annualized total return of 6.28%, and it sits in the top third among its category peers.
-If you're interested in shorter time frames, do not dismiss looking at the fund's 3-year annualized total return of 7.22%, which places it in the top third during this time-frame.
+Of course, investors look for strong performance in funds.
+VWENX has a 5-year annualized total return of 8.64% and it sits in the top third among its category peers.
+Investors who prefer analyzing shorter time frames should look at its 3-year annualized total return of 10.81%, which places it in the top third during this time-frame.

 When looking at a fund's performance, it is also important to note the standard deviation of the returns.
 The lower the standard deviation, the less volatility the fund experiences.
-Over the past three years, VWENX's standard deviation comes in at 7.14%, compared to the category average of 8.13%.
-The fund's standard deviation over the past 5 years is 7.09% compared to the category average of 8.16%.
+Over the past three years, VWENX's standard deviation comes in at 7.14%, compared to the category average of 8.45%.
+The standard deviation of the fund over the past 5 years is 7.45% compared to the category average of 8.69%.
 This makes the fund less volatile than its peers over the past half-decade.

 One cannot ignore the volatility of this segment, however, as it is always important for investors to remember the downside to any potential investment.
-In VWENX's case, the fund lost 32.46% in the most recent bear market and outperformed its peer group by 3.94%.
-This means that the fund could possibly be a better choice than its peers during a down market environment.
+In VWENX's case, the fund lost 32.46% in the most recent bear market and outperformed its peer group by 4%.
+This might suggest that the fund is a better choice than its peers during a bear market.

-Nevertheless, investors should also note that the fund has a 5-year beta of 0.63, the fund is likely to be less volatile than the market average.
+Nevertheless, investors should also note that the fund has a 5-year beta of 0.6, which means it is hypothetically less volatile than the market at large.
 Because alpha represents a portfolio's performance on a risk-adjusted basis relative to a benchmark, which is the S&P 500 in this case, one should pay attention to this metric as well.
-VWENX has generated a positive alpha over the past five years of 0.63, demonstrating that managers in this portfolio are skilled in picking securities that generate better-than-benchmark returns.
+VWENX's 5-year performance has produced a positive alpha of 1.06, which means managers in this portfolio are skilled in picking securities that generate better-than-benchmark returns.

 As competition heats up in the mutual fund market, costs become increasingly important.
 Compared to its otherwise identical counterpart, a low-cost product will be an outperformer, all other things being equal.
 Thus, taking a closer look at cost-related metrics is vital for investors.
 In terms of fees, VWENX is a no load fund.
-It has an expense ratio of 0.17% compared to the category average of 0.88%.
-So, VWENX is actually cheaper than its peers from a cost perspective.
+It has an expense ratio of 0.18% compared to the category average of 0.92%.
+VWENX is actually cheaper than its peers when you consider factors like cost.

 Overall, Vanguard Wellington Admiral ( VWENX ) has a high Zacks Mutual Fund rank, and in conjunction with its comparatively strong performance, average downside risk, and lower fees, this fund looks like a good potential choice for investors right now.